mahikosan/mahikosan/README.md

-- 👋 Hi!
+hi- 👋 Hi!
 Michael Malupa (@mahikosan for some) here!
 Have a look around
 - 👀 I’m looking for work!
 Check out my [LinkedIn](www.linkedin.com/in/michael-malupa).

 # LIVE Projects